 Former United Nations Secretary-General Kofi Annan makes a keynote address at the opening of the Higher Education Summit in Dakar, Senegal.
 (Photo: TrustAfrica)

 A one-of-a-kind African Higher Education Summit, organised by the philanthropic organisation TrustAfrica, took place from March 10 to12 in the Senegalese capital Dakar.

 Often when 500 government representatives, corporates and industry players are brought together in a conference like this, it simply becomes an expensive talking shop.
 Issues are raised and addressed, but there is no follow-through.
-Not this time.

 Africa’s higher education sector has witnessed tremendous growth over the last few decades.
 However, increasing enrolment rates have meant that educational quality has often suffered.